 Help With Your VA Disability Claim

 By law, the VA disability claims process was established to be proclaimed and non-adversarial.
 Unfortunately, that is not the reality of it.
-Claims statistics reveal 33% of appeals are dismissed on legal technicalities.
-Therefore, it is important that the veteran engages a lawyer that can bring an aggressive approach to the claims process.
+Claims statistics reveal 33% of appeals are denied on legal technicalities.
+Therefore, it is imperative that the veteran engages a lawyer that can bring an aggressive approach to the claims process.